The Wheler Foundation

 Key Takeaways for Grant Writers

-• Education partnerships: History of working with organizations like Countryside Learning and Country Trust shows openness to collaborative educational initiatives
+- Education partnerships: History of working with organisations like Countryside Learning and Country Trust shows openness to collaborative educational initiatives

-• Lean operations: With one employee and three trustees, expect a streamlined but potentially slower decision-making process
+- Lean operations: With three trustees and day-to-day management by Carter Jonas LLP, expect a streamlined but potentially slower decision-making process

 Similar Funders